ReconCycle/vision_pipeline/readme.md

 ```
 python ros_pipeline.py --continuous=basler,realsense
 ```

-Arguments are:
+The basler and realsense cameras will now publish continuously.

+All the possible arguments are:
 ```
   --continuous [CONTINUOUS]
-                        Which camera: basler/realsense
+                        Which camera(s) to run continuously: basler/realsense
   --node_name [NODE_NAME]
                         The name of the node
   --basler_image [BASLER_IMAGE]